-Saskia Sassen, Professor of Sociology at Columbia University, New York City, is famously attributed with creating the term “global city” – a city that is dynamic, vibrant and influenced by different cultures and business practices.
-In a world increasingly characterised by the vast urban sprawls of megacities, Sassen argues that cities should aspire to be “global”.
-Key to achieving this is cities establishing social equality, innovating, and letting natural forces – rather than imposed structures and systems – dictate what works and what does not.
+Saskia Sassen is famously attributed with creating the term ‘global city’ - one that is dynamic, vibrant and influenced by different cultures and business practices.
+In a world increasingly characterised by the vast urban sprawls of megacities, Sassen argues that cities should aspire to be ‘global’.

 Given the direction of human demographics towards greater conglomerations of urban living, the megacity – widely defined as a built-up metropolitan area with a population of over 10 million inhabitants – is on the rise.
 Saskia Sassen, Professor of Sociology at Columbia University in New York City, argues that the future will see “more megacities, with more poverty, more disease and more inequality of opportunities and life chances.”